 - Minimal walkability to Strip attractions

-- Rideshares are effectively mandatory
+- Rideshares are effectively required for most Strip-focused itineraries

 - Easy access to the airport and convention areas